top of page

 Provincetown, MA

-Provincetown, Massachusetts, is a charming coastal town known its vibrant arts scene, stunning beaches, and rich history.
-It is the town with the highest rate of same sex couples in the country.
+Provincetown, Massachusetts, is a charming coastal town known for its vibrant arts scene, stunning beaches, and rich history.
+It has the highest rate of same-sex couples in the country.

-You can choose a variety of accommodations, including cozy bed and breakfasts, hotels, and vacation rentals.
-Provincetown offers a welcoming atmosphere and diverse lodging options to suit every traveler's.
+You can choose from a variety of accommodations, including cozy bed-and-breakfasts, hotels, and vacation rentals.
+Provincetown offers a welcoming atmosphere and diverse lodging options to suit every traveler.
 Enjoy the picturesque views and unique local culture during your stay!

-Provincetown is mostly a walking or biking town.
-Unless on your visit you have specific plans to go else where on the cape there is very little reason for a car.
-The dock that the ferry to Boston is on, is the midpoint of everything.
-I would recommend staying as close to that as possible if you have never been to town.
-Commercial street is the main street of town.
-Cars do drive down it, but it is mostly a pedestrian street and is the heart of the town.
-If possible it is the best street to be on.
-Bradford runs mostly parallel to it and also has some restaurants and shops and makes it an easy walk/bike back to Commercial Street.
+Provincetown is primarily a walking or biking town.
+Unless you have specific plans to travel elsewhere on the Cape, there is very little need for a car.
+The dock where the ferry to Boston arrives is essentially the midpoint of town.
+If you’ve never visited before, I recommend staying as close to that area as possible.
+Commercial Street is the main street in town—cars do drive down it, but it is mostly pedestrian-focused and serves as the heart of Provincetown.
+If possible, it’s the best street to stay on.
+Bradford Street runs mostly parallel to it, also offering restaurants and shops, and provides an easy walk or bike ride back to Commercial Street.

 Places